-During the reporting period, the Board of Directors held six meetings.
-The table below shows the individual Board members' attendance at Board of Directors and committee meetings as well as the average length of the meetings:
+During the reporting period, the Board of Directors held five meetings.
+The table below shows the individual members' attendance at Board of Directors and committee meetings, as well as the average length of the meetings:

 BoD 1) AC 2) NCC 3)

-No. of meetings in 2014/15 6 4) 4 4
+No. of meetings in 2015/16 5 4 4

-Robert F. Spoerry 6 4 5) 4
+Robert F. Spoerry 5 44) 4

-Beat Hess 6 4
+Beat Hess 5 - 4

-Stacy Enxing Seng 6) 5
+Stacy Enxing Seng 4 - -

-Michael Jacobi 6 4
+Michael Jacobi 5 4 -

-Andy Rihs 6 -

 Anssi Vanjoki 5 4 -

-Ronald van der Vis 6 4
+Ronald van der Vis 5 4 -

-Jinlong Wang 5 -
+Jinlong Wang 5 - -

-John J. Zei 6 - 4
+John J. Zei 5 4

-Average meeting length 8 h 7) 3 h 3 h
+Average meeting length 8 h 5) 3 h 3 h

+·

-Board of Directors Audit Committee
+- 1) Board of Directors

-5) As guest

-6) First elected at the AGM 2014
+- 2) Audit Committee

-3) Nomination and Compensation Committee 4) Including telephone conferences
+- 3) Nomination and Compensation Committee

+- 4) As guest

-7) Excluding telephone conferences
+- 5) Excluding telephone conferences and preparation time

 Urgent business matters were discussed in various telephone conferences.
-In addition to formal meetings at which minutes were taken, the members of the Board of Directors or of the committees also met informally for other activities that required additional time.
+In addition to formal meetings at which minutes were taken, members of the Board of Directors or of the committees also met informally for other topics and discussions that required additional time.
 These included, for example, preparations for formal meetings.

-The agenda for meetings of the Board of Directors and the committees is set by the respective Chairman.
+The agenda for a meeting of the Board of Directors or of a Board committee is set by its respective Chairman.
 Any member of the Board of Directors or a committee may request a meeting or ask that an item be put on the agenda.
 Members of the Board of Directors and the committees are provided in advance of meetings with all relevant documents that enable them to prepare for the discussion of the items on the agenda during the meeting.
 The Board of Directors and its committees constitute a quorum if half of the members are present.
 The Board of Directors and its committees approve resolutions by a majority of members present at the meeting.
 In the event of an equal number of votes, the Chairman has the casting vote.